Visiting Soho House

 School groups should arrive 15 minutes before the start of their first taught session.
 This will allow for pupils to disembark from the coach, drop off lunch bags and visit the toilets before going into the main house.

 Late arrival may result in your taught sessions being shortened.
 Sessions cannot be carried over due to other groups and activities around the house.

 Drop off for pupils is outside the entrance gates of the museum.
 For cars there is a small car park at Soho House but this is unsuitable for coaches.

 Please use general main entrance.
-Please note we are closed to the public on Mondays but still deliver school sessions so the front door may be closed.
-A Learning Officer will be waiting to meet you on arrival.
+Please note Soho House is currently closed to the general public but a Learning Officer will be waiting to meet you on arrival.

 There is one classroom, the Goodison Room, which seats 30 pupils.

 The cafe, which seats 60 pupils, may be available to use.
 This must be booked prior to your visit.
 Unless specially arranged, we only have one class on site at a time.